sraphs/protoc-gen-ent/README.md

 ```

-> fist tag is used as tag key, and other tags are used as tag value.
+> first tag is used as tag key, and other tags are used as tag value.

 ## Contributing